Aaravlnm/Heart-disease-classification-/README.md

 3. Could you further improve the current models beyond what has been done so far?

   * Investigate additional techniques for optimizing your existing models, such as hyperparameter tuning, feature engineering, or using ensemble methods.

+Authors and Acknowledgments Aarav sharma- Initial work

+Contact For any questions or feedback, please contact aarav012005@gmail.com.